Age-related features of the pelvic bones. Age-related features of the pelvis

 • do exercises in the morning.

-Any training should be conducted under the guidance of specialists.
-Prevention of spinal curvature plays an important role in preventing pelvic reversal in children.
-From an early age, it is useful to teach a child to sleep on a hard bed, maintain posture, eat right, and love sports.
+Any classes should be conducted under the guidance of specialists.
+Prevention of spinal curvature plays an important role in preventing pelvic rotation in children.
+From an early age it is useful to teach a child to sleep on a hard bed, maintain good posture, eat right, and love sports.

 Forecast

-The treatment of the described pathology is problematic - it takes time, and the duration of the course largely depends on the severity of the pelvic deformity, on the dysfunctions that it could provoke.
-Achieve positive results hard.
-During the existence of the problem, a person develops an incorrect stereotype of movements: muscles interfere with recovery, creating, in contrast to the skewed pelvis, a block of ligamentous groups trying to eliminate this displacement by reflex tension.
-Only correctly selected treatment and strict adherence to the recommendations of doctors can count on favorable prognosis.
+Treatment of the described pathology is problematic - it takes time, and the duration of the course largely depends on the severity of the pelvic deformity and the dysfunctions that it could provoke.
+Achieve positive results difficult.
+During the existence of the problem, a person develops an incorrect pattern of movements: recovery is hampered by the muscles that, in contrast to the pelvic distortion, create a block of ligamentous groups that try to eliminate this displacement through reflex tension.
+Only correctly selected treatment and strict adherence to doctors’ recommendations can count on favorable prognoses.

-Fractures of the pelvic bones occur most often at the age of 8 to 12 years - when the ligamentous apparatus is not yet sufficiently developed, there are elastic cartilaginous layers, and the muscles are already strong.
-Fractures of the pelvic bones are always easier in children than in adults.
-So, if in car accident in an adult, the ilium breaks vertically on both sides, then in a child the ilio-sacral joint breaks on one side.
-Subperiosteal fractures are easiest when the periosteum remains intact, and only the cortical layer is torn.
-Traumatologists compare this condition with a green branch or a willow twig, when only fixation and rest are required for recovery and fusion.
+Fractures of the pelvic bones occur most often between the ages of 8 and 12 years - when the ligamentous apparatus is not yet sufficiently developed, there are elastic cartilage layers, and the muscles are already strong.
+Fractures of the pelvic bones in children are always easier than in adults.
+So, if in car accident In an adult, the iliac bones break vertically on both sides, while in a child, the iliosacral joint is torn on one side.
+Subperiosteal fractures occur most easily when the periosteum remains intact and only the cortical layer is torn.
+Traumatologists compare this condition to a green branch or willow twig, when only fixation and rest are required for recovery and fusion.

-The condition of a pelvic fracture in children develops after a car injury, a fall from a height or intense physical activity - a sharp start, performing a split, pushing off when jumping or strong blow on the ball.
+The condition of a pelvic fracture in children develops after a car injury, a fall from a height or intense physical activity - a sharp start, doing the splits, taking off when jumping or strong impact on the ball.
 One or more signs are noted:

 • Sharp pain;